robotlabvn/robotlabvn.github.io/_posts/2023-1-6-Multithreading-C++-5-Multiple-Thread-Share-data-3.md

 ```

 # I. Deadlock Practical
 The Dining Philosophers problem is a classic problem in computer science that illustrates synchronization issues in a multi-threaded environment.
 The problem states that there are five philosophers sitting around a circular table, each with their own plate and a fork between each plate.
-The philosophers alternate between thinking and eating, and can only eat when they have both a left and right fork
+The philosophers alternate between thinking and eating, and can only eat when they have both a left and right fork.
+After an individual philosopher finishes eating, he will put down both forks.
+The problem is how to design a regimen (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think.

 {% include image.html url="/assets/2023-1-1-Multithreading-C++/dining_philosophers_problem.png" description="dining_philosophers_problem" width="80%" %}